ga4gh/vrs/docs/source/implementations/reference_implementation.rst

 prescribes how implementations can compute globally-consistent identifiers from the data.

-See the :ref:`vr-object-graph` for a schematic representation.
+See the :ref:`vr-schema-diagram` for a schematic representation.

 Locations
 ~~~~~~~~~